pgupta56/docs/docs/k8s/index.md

 Before we start using K8s we need to have our own **Namespace** on the Cluster

 - Namespaces are a way to divide cluster resources between multiple users/teams
-- Each Namespance have allocaed quita on Memory and CPU.
-Also have certain permission on what K8s Resorces it can use
+- Each Namespance have allocaed quota on Memory and CPU.
+Also have certain permission on what K8s Resorces it can create/use
 - Resources in namespace can be found by `kubectl api-resources --namespaced=true`

-## Commands
-- Get all Resources `kcs api-resources`
-- Read the OpenDocs API /openapi/v2 (e.g. https://k8scluster.vmware.com:6443/openapi/v2)